imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

-is slightly difficult when the types of variables are allowed to change, as in the above language, but a program with SSA form does not have this issue, allowing us to trivially introduce _dominance tree based scoping_, which we will do in later sections as part of our quest for an inductive representation of SSA.
+is slightly difficult when the types of variables are allowed to change, as in the above language, but a program with SSA form does not have this issue, allowing us to trivially introduce _dominance tree based scoping_, which we will do in later sections as part of our quest for an inductive representation of SSA. -->

 ### SSA

+So far, our type system and grammar applies to 3-address code in general, rather than SSA specifically, and in particular much of our semantics work and optimizations work in this setting as well.
 We can now define _SSA form_ as a property of 3-address code: a piece of 3-address code is said to be in _SSA form_ if every variable is assigned to exactly once.

 Conversion to SSA form, for straight-line code, is just variable renaming:
 ```